FOSSEE/st-scripts/getting_started_with_for.rst

 {{{ run the script }}}

 So that was easy!
-We didn't have to find the length of the string nor address of each element of the list one by one.
 All what we did was iterate over the list element by element and then use the element for calculation.
-Note that here we used three variables.
-One the variable ``numbers``, which is a list, another one ``each``, which is the element of list under consideration in each cycle of the ``for`` loop, and then a variable ``sq_root`` for storing the square root in each cycle of the ``for`` loop.
+Note that here we used two variables.
+One the variable ``numbers``, which is a list, another one ``each``, which is the element of list under consideration in each cycle of the ``for`` loop.
 The variable names can be chosen by you.

 .. #[Nishanth]: The details like we didn't have to find the length
                 are relevant for people who have programmed in C or